 • Sustainable Communities: sustainability measures

 Three Heart Farm is an organic setting where alternative sustainable organic methods can be researched as positive alternatives to continuous ineffective herbicide applications.
-Using a variety of organic weed control strategies, the project will demonstrate the most advantageous option to sustaining the integrity of the prairie while meeting the state requirements of preventing noxious weeds from seeding.
+Our project approach is to research a variety of organic weed control strategies, demonstrating the most advantageous option(s) to sustaining the integrity of the prairie while meeting the state requirements of preventing noxious weeds from seeding.

-1. Apply and evaluate Integrated Weed Management practices to control chicory via methods that are readilyachievable by small agriculture producers who do not want to apply herbicide to their land.
+1. Apply and evaluate Integrated Weed Management practices to control chicory via methods that are readily achievable by small agriculture producers who do not want to apply herbicide to their land.

 2. Three Heart Farm remains committed to long-term sustainable organic farming practices while complying with the state laws regarding the control of county noxious weeds.